Accessing Social Security Benefits

 When moving within the EU, you only pay social security contributions in one country at a time.
 Generally, you will also receive social security benefits exclusively from this country.

 The EU has rules on social security coordination.
-This doesn’t mean that there is a single European social security system.
-It means that you can can pay your social security benefits in a country even if you don’t live there.
+This does not mean that there is a single European social security system.
 All countries are free to decide who is to be insured under their legislation, which benefits are granted, and under what conditions.

 These four principles apply when you live, study, or work in another EU country:

-- You are covered by the social security legislation of one country at a time – you only pay contributions in one country.
+- You are covered by the social security legislation of one country at a time and you only pay contributions in one country.

 - You have the same rights and obligations as the nationals of the country where you are covered (where you pay contributions).